fedspendingtransparency/usaspending-website/README.md

 The sample files require you to provide values for:

 * `API` (string) is the base API URL for the server that is hosting the API.
-It should start with an `https://` or `http://` protocol and end with `/v1/`, including the trailing slash.
+	* The USAspending API is located at `https://api.usaspending.gov/api/`, with the trailing slash included.
 * `DEV` (boolean) indicates if you are running the application in development mode or for production use.
 Enabling development mode activates certain debugging functionality at the expense of some performance.
 * `PERF_LOG` (boolean) indicates if you want to enable performance logging data in the JavaScript console.
 This requires `DEV` to be enabled as well.